Celebrating the End of 2022

 Zoom Into China

 Our webinar series continued into 2022 after much success throughout the last couple of years.
 This year we hosted three fantastic Zoom into China sessions, featuring amazing speakers.
 We delved into Ecommerce & Trade in a Covid Age with Pier Smulders (Alibaba) and Olivia Shen (OS Consulting), Intergenerational Changes & Chances in China Part 1 with Jerry Clode (The Solution), and Intergenerational Changes & Chances in China Part 2 with Eric Yu (United Media Solutions).

 A reminder that the recordings of any YA online events can be accessed through Patreon by becoming a member here.

-2021 saw seven committee members wrap up their time with the YA for the next stage in their lives and careers.
-Below you can read farewell messages from each committee member, some of whom were with the Young Associates for nearly four whole years!
+2022 was an ever-changing year, and we saw six committee members wrap up their time with the YA for the next stage in their lives and careers.
+Below you can read farewell messages from some of the committee members, some of whom have now moved onto working with various China related organisations, are currently working in China or are intending to return to study!
 Thank you, and we will miss you all!

 #3.
 2022 Committee Recruitment